patbritton/portfolio/README.md

 npm run dev
 ```

-Visit `http://localhost:4321` to see the app.
+Visit `http://localhost:4321` to see the app!